Stardown-app/Stardown/README.md

 * [MarkDownload](https://github.com/deathau/markdownload) was developed by an Obsidian community moderator.
 While Stardown is great for copying *parts* of web pages as markdown, MarkDownload is better for downloading entire pages, especially if you want to download directly into Obsidian.
 I use both Stardown and MarkDownload.
 * [Obsidian Web Clipper Bookmarklet](https://gist.github.com/kepano/90c05f162c37cf730abb8ff027987ca3) is a bookmarklet for saving web pages directly to Obsidian.
 * [Slurp](https://github.com/inhumantsar/slurp) is an Obsidian community plugin and bookmarklet for saving web pages directly to Obsidian.
+* [import-github-readme](https://github.com/chasebank87/import-github-readme) is an Obsidian plugin for downloading GitHub readme files directly into Obsidian.
 * [Omnivore](https://omnivore.app/) doesn't save pages as markdown but can export them as markdown.
 * [Zotero](https://www.zotero.org/) doesn't save pages as markdown (at least by default), but is one of the best tools for research.